M0JXD/morse-recognition-trainer/README.md

 When not in Lesson Mode, clicking/tapping/typing the letters will simply play the morse for that letter, letting you know in the at the bottom which letter is playing.
 This is useful if you want to hear the letters outside of lessons.
 The letters will still be highlighted with your progress from Lesson Mode.

 Press `Lesson` to start lesson mode, it will change to a filled button.
 A lesson begins by teaching you the morse for a letter, by highlighting the center for the letter that's introduced in RED and playing it's morse.
 Letters learnt in previous lessons have green centers.
-You can press `Lesson` again at any time to return to Normal Mode
+You can press `Lesson` again at any time to return to Normal Mode.

 After this, the morse for a letter will play.
 Enter the right letter, and the meter for the letter will progress a segment.

 Once you reach two segements for a letter, you will move to the next lesson and the next letter will be introduced.
 The order is the same as LCWO.
 The currently active letters are played at random.

 If you get the letter wrong, the progress meter for the letter you should have pressed will regress.If you drop to zero segements for an active letter, the program reverts back to the lesson of which that letter was introduced.
+Letters do not get repeated after the initial introduction, if you want to hear it again switch out of Lesson Mode and click the newly added circle.

 I see no way to approach this better, as the Koch method relies on you knowing all the letters of the previous lesson before moving on.
 Hopefully this should be a rare occurence for most learners!

 The `Theme` button changes the light/dark theme.
+Your preference will be saved.
 The Koch method recommends listening to letters at 20WPM.
 Hence by default morse is at 700Hz tone 20WPM.
-Click/tap the `WPM` and `Tone` buttons to cycle through other options.
+Click/tap the `WPM` and `Tone` buttons to cycle through other options, your preference will be saved.

 ## Download
 I currently make binaries for Linux, Windows (and hopefully soon, Android).
 I'm also hoping to deploy to the web via github pages.
 You can download them on the releases page.